gardener/test-infra/cmd/cncf-conformance-pr-creator/README.md

 ## How to use
 Invoke the script as shown below.
 This will create a new branch on your k8s-conformance fork, which contains files for not yet k8s certified gardener provider versions.

-    export FORK_ONWER=yourForkName
+    export FORK_OWNER=yourForkName
     python3 create_pr_k8s_conformance.py

-Afterwards check the changes in your branch manually.
+Afterward, check the changes in your branch manually.
 If the changes are fine, create a pull request to the upstream repository https://github.com/cncf/k8s-conformance .